 The Company's reportable segments for financial reporting purposes include India, Bangladesh, and Other.
-Other consists of Corporate and exploration areas in Brazil and Trinidad.
-For the year ended March 31, 2017, the Company's total revenue was comprised of eighty-seven (87) percent natural gas and thirteen (13) percent oil and condensate.
+Other consists of Corporate and Brazil.
+For the year ended March 31, 2018, the Company's total revenue was comprised of eighty-four (84) percent natural gas and sixteen (16) percent oil and condensate.
 Refer to "Assets" for detailed information for each the reportable segments.